Advertisement

 Provided by the school and not part of our review

-Prep School and years 7 to 11 are encouraged not to bring mobile devices into school unless necessary for their journey or they are boarders.
+Prep school and years 7 to 11 are encouraged not to bring mobile devices into school unless necessary for their journey or they are boarders.
 Prep pupils must not have their phones out during the day.
 If a student needs to contact home they are welcome to do so at reception.
 Years 7 to 9 must keep mobiles in their lockers prior to morning registration through to the end of the teaching day.
 Years 10 and 11 may use their phones in their common room at break and lunchtime.
-Students in Years 12 and 13 are not to use phones in the school’s mobile free zones.
+Years 12 and 13 are not to use phones in the school’s mobile free zones.

 Our review contains additional results data reported to us by Leweston School and is updated annually.
 See the review